joecockman/joecockman/README.md

 ## Hi there 👋

-## I recently completed a 12 week data analytics bootcamp and am now looking to land my first job in this field.
+## I am an aspiring data analyst who recently completed a 12 week data analytics bootcamp and am now looking to land my first job in this field.

-## The purpose of this profile is to serve as a portfolio of projects I have created using Microsoft PowerBI, Tableau & SQL.
+## The purpose of this profile is to serve as a portfolio of data projects I have created using Microsoft PowerBI, Tableau & SQL.

 <!--
 **joecockman/joecockman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.